RoelofSetsFire/data-processing-1/30 Homework/110 D3 Linked Views/10 Homework.md

-# D3 dashboard
+# D3 Linked Views

-Fot this week's homework you will create a dashboard in D3 consisting of at least two interactive visualisations.
+Fot this week's homework you will create a linked views visualisation in D3 consisting of at least two interactive visualisations.
-You can find many examples of dashboards online, here is one that comes close to what you will be designing in this assignment [Asylum Seekers Europe].
+You can find many examples of linked views online, here is one that comes close to what you will be designing in this assignment [Asylum Seekers Europe].
 This is merely an example, be critical in your own design!

 [Asylum Seekers Europe]: https://public.tableau.com/s/gallery/asylum-seekers-europe